for Secondary Education in the UK.

 HUMAN GEOGRAPHY

 • 7 MIGRATE OR STAY?
-Thought-provoking sheet that explores the reasons behind human migration, and the pros and cons of various types of move.
+Thought-provoking worksheet that explores the reasons behind human migration, and the pros and cons of various types of move.

-• 9 BUILD A BY-PASS This sheet explores the issues raised in by-pass construction, from the point of view of local residents and traffic planners.
+• 9 BUILD A BY-PASS This worksheet explores the issues raised in by-pass construction, from the point of view of local residents and traffic planners.

 • 11 NEW NEW TOWN Students consider elements that go to make up a successful town, and incorporate these into their own designs of towns for the 21st Century.

-• 13 SHANTY TOWN 1 In the first of a pair of sheets on this topic, students discover what life in a shanty town is like.
+• 13 SHANTY TOWN 1 In the first of a pair of worksheets on this topic, students discover what life in a shanty town is like.

-• 15 SHANTY TOWN 2 Following on from the previous sheet, students devise strategies for improving the quality of life in shanty towns.
+• 15 SHANTY TOWN 2 Following on from the previous worksheet, students devise strategies for improving the quality of life in shanty towns.

 • 17 THE TOURIST TRADE Students consider different popular holiday destinations in Europe, and find out what each has to offer.